ZiadNashaat17/Vehicle-Tracker/README.md

 #### Option 2: Manual Testing

 1. Open `live-tracking.html` in a browser
-2. Connect to the WebSocket server
+2. Connect to the Socket.io server
 3. Send GPS coordinates via the `/api/v1/track` endpoint
 4. Watch real-time updates on the map